richelbilderbeek/CppPresentations/cpp_function_design/cpp_function_design1.md

 # F.6: need noexcept?

  * F.6: If your function may not throw, declare it noexcept
+ * `noexcept` is most useful for frequently used, low-level functions.
  * When in doubt: do not mark it `noexcept` (RJCB)

 ```